Tarzan Goes to India

 Tarzan Goes to India (1962) is the first film featuring Jock Mahoney as Tarzan.
-It was written by Robert Hardy Andrews and directed by John Guillermin, who also directed Tarzan's Greatest Adventure.
+The twenty-fourth film of the Tarzan film series that began with 1932's Tarzan the Ape Man, it was written by Robert Hardy Andrews and directed by John Guillermin, who also directed Tarzan's Greatest Adventure.
 The film also stars Indian Bollywood actors Feroz Khan, Simi Garewal and Murad in pivotal roles.
 It was followed by Tarzan's Three Challenges (1963) which was set in Thailand.
 It was one of two Mahoney films that took Tarzan out of Africa and sent him to the Far East.
 It was a co-production between Switzerland, the United Kingdom and the United States.
-Jock Mahoney had appeared as the villain in the previous Tarzan film, Tarzan the Magnificent.
+Jock Mahoney had appeared as the villain Coy Banton in the previous Tarzan film, Tarzan the Magnificent.

 Plot

 Tarzan is called to India to save three hundred elephants, that will be drowned if a dam is opened to create a man-made lake to power an electric plant.
-Tarzan is pitted against two engineers who ignore the catastrophic results their work will create.
+Tarzan is pitted against Bryce and O'Hara, two engineers who ignore the catastrophic results their work will create.